AdrianRossouw/daemon-co-za/_drafts/2014-06-01-shouldnt-be-afraid-to-learn-javascript.md

 ---
 published: false
-title: "Why You Shouldn't be Afraid to Learn JavaScript"
+title: "Why you shouldn't be Afraid to Learn Javascript"
 layout: post
 category: post
 ---